undsoul/3D-Globe-With-Flows/README.md

 ## Installation

-1. Download the latest release ZIP file from the [releases page](https://github.com/yourusername/qlik-globe-flows/releases)
+1. Download the latest release ZIP file
 2. In Qlik Sense QMC, go to **Extensions** and click **Import**
 3. Select the downloaded ZIP file
 4. The extension will be available in the Qlik Sense visualization library